mikeroyal/Apache-Kafka-Guide/README.md

 [Apache OpenNLP](https://opennlp.apache.org/) is an open-source library for a machine learning based toolkit used in the processing of natural language text.
 It features an API for use cases like [Named Entity Recognition](https://en.wikipedia.org/wiki/Named-entity_recognition), [Sentence Detection](), [POS(Part-Of-Speech) tagging](https://en.wikipedia.org/wiki/Part-of-speech_tagging), [Tokenization](https://en.wikipedia.org/wiki/Tokenization_(data_security)) [Feature extraction](https://en.wikipedia.org/wiki/Feature_extraction), [Chunking](https://en.wikipedia.org/wiki/Chunking_(psychology)), [Parsing](https://en.wikipedia.org/wiki/Parsing), and [Coreference resolution](https://en.wikipedia.org/wiki/Coreference).

+[Apache Airflow](https://airflow.apache.org) is an open-source workflow management platform created by the community to programmatically author, schedule and monitor workflows.
+Install.
+Principles.
+Scalable.
+Airflow has a modular architecture and uses a message queue to orchestrate an arbitrary number of workers.
+Airflow is ready to scale to infinity.

 [Open Neural Network Exchange(ONNX)](https://github.com/onnx) is an open ecosystem that empowers AI developers to choose the right tools as their project evolves.
 ONNX provides an open source format for AI models, both deep learning and traditional ML.
 It defines an extensible computation graph model, as well as definitions of built-in operators and standard data types.

 [Apache MXNet](https://mxnet.apache.org/) is a deep learning framework designed for both efficiency and flexibility.
 It allows you to mix symbolic and imperative programming to maximize efficiency and productivity.
 At its core, MXNet contains a dynamic dependency scheduler that automatically parallelizes both symbolic and imperative operations on the fly.
 A graph optimization layer on top of that makes symbolic execution fast and memory efficient.
 MXNet is portable and lightweight, scaling effectively to multiple GPUs and multiple machines.
 Support for Python, R, Julia, Scala, Go, Javascript and more.